OinkTechLtd/Services-OinkPlatforms/README.md

-Median iOS
+Services Oink Platforms
 ============

-This is the native iOS code used by https://median.co/
+This is the native iOS code used by https://oinktech.blyz.ru/

 It allows the creation of full-featured native apps from existing mobile-optimized websites.